juadiegaitan/GEN242-2016/mydoc/mydoc_systemPipeChIPseq_02.md

 ---
 title: Load workflow environment
 keywords:
-last_updated: Sun May  1 18:25:55 2016
+last_updated: Sun May  1 20:41:50 2016
 ---

-Now open the R markdown script `systemPipeRNAseq.Rmd`in your R IDE (_e.g._ vim-r or RStudio) and run the workflow as outlined below.
+Now open the R markdown script `systemPipeChIPseq.Rmd`in your R IDE (_e.g._ vim-r or RStudio) and run the workflow as outlined below.

 ## Load packages and sample data